We offer a wealth of opportunities for string players at the undergraduate and graduate

 and chamber music.
 He also is conductor of the Armstrong Atlantic Youth Orchestra

 in Savannah, Ga.
 Casey conducts Opera at USC and the USC Campus Orchestra, an ensemble

-Robert Jesselson is cello professor emeritus, a Carolina Distinguished Professor and 2012
+Robert Jesselson is Distinguished Professor Emeritus and Carolina Distinguished Professor

-Professor of the Year by the South Carolina Commission on Higher Education and the
+Emeritus and 2012 Professor of the Year by the South Carolina Commission on Higher

-Office of the Governor.
-He has performed around the world and is executive director
+Education and the Office of the Governor.
+He has performed around the world and is

 Ari Streisfeld, assistant professor of violin and violin pedagogy, has garnered critical

 acclaim worldwide for his performances of diverse repertoire and has established himself

 as one of the foremost interpreters of contemporary classical music.
 He is a founding

 Daniel Sweaney is associate professor of viola.
 He has won prizes at the Fischoff